-Another way to gain insight and spark inspiration for niche marketing is to look closely at your target audience and identify what they really want and need.
-Getting to know your ideal customer can help you offer them a better product, service, or message.
+Another way to gain insight and spark inspiration for niche marketing is to look closely at your target audience and identify what they want and need.
+Knowing your ideal customer can help you offer them a better product, service, or message.

 To research your ideal audience, use Alexa’s Audience Overlap Tool.
-Enter your site or a site that has an audience you would like to reach.
+Enter your site or a site with an audience you would like to reach.
 The tool will help you find similar websites that share the audience and explore them in an interactive visualization.
 From here, you can look for trends that tell you what else the audience might be interested in.
-You can identify ways to focus in on your ideal customer’s needs and find opportunities to market what you offer.
+You can identify ways to focus on your ideal customer’s needs and find opportunities to market your offer.